 The club membership and Board of Trustees determined that a major addition to the club is needed to bring the facility into proper condition to function successfully for another 50 years.
 Farewell Architects was hired to design a new outdoor pavilion used as a common studying and lounge area, but also to serve as supplemental dining space for the Club's various large events throughout the year.

-The 3600 square foot addition, still in the design phase, includes a spacious storage area attached to the existing basement to hold new furniture and mechanical equipment.
+The 3600 square foot addition, currently under construction, includes a spacious storage area attached to the existing basement to hold new furniture and mechanical equipment.
 On the ground level, the site is regraded to allow for a more seamless transition from the inside.
 Room for a dozen 5-foot tables provides plenty of extra seating.
 Bluestone pavers, brick exterior walls, wood paneling, limestone accents, and a slate roof ties these new forms into the visual language of the existing building.
 A sliding Nanawall system and a new fireplace help to make this pavilion enjoyable year-round.